 Indians -- Francisco Lindor, SS

-The question here is if he ends up leaving as a free agent, which cap does he wear?
+The question here is if he ends up leaving as a free agent or in a trade, which cap does he wear?

 Royals -- Adalberto Mondesi, SS